Oxford sells lookup data—definitions and synonyms for embedding in products. Linguabase is a complete vocabulary stack built for word games.

 Oxford: 5 verb senses, 5 noun senses, sub-senses, phrases, derivatives, etymology — fragmented across 50+ lines.
 Designed for scholarly completeness.

-Linguabase: One flowing paragraph covering all senses naturally.
+Linguabase: One readable paragraph covering all senses naturally.
 Designed for display and AI consumption.

 What Oxford Does Well